publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch61/schB/m__us_usc_t26_s6109.md

     such taxpayer shall include on such return the identifying number (for purposes of this title) of such dependent.”

     Subsec. (f)(2).
 [Pub.
-L. 103–296, § 316(b)(1)][/us/pl/103/296/s316/b/1], amended subsec. (f) relating to access to employer identification numbers for purposes of Food Stamp Act of 1977 by adding par.
+L. 103–296][/us/pl/103/296], § 316(b)(1), amended subsec. (f) relating to access to employer identification numbers for purposes of Food Stamp Act of 1977 by adding par.
 (2) and striking out former par.
 (2) “Safeguards” which read as follows: “The Secretary of Agriculture shall restrict, to the satisfaction of the Secretary of the Treasury, access to employer identification numbers obtained pursuant to paragraph (1) only to officers and employees of the United States whose duties or responsibilities require access for the administration or enforcement of the Food Stamp Act of 1977.
 The Secretary of Agriculture shall provide such other safeguards as the Secretary of the Treasury determines to be necessary or appropriate to protect the confidentiality of the employer identification numbers.”

     Subsec. (f)(3).
 [Pub.
-L. 103–296, § 316(b)(2)][/us/pl/103/296/s316/b/2], amended subsec. (f) relating to access to employer identification numbers for purposes of Food Stamp Act of 1977 by substituting, in par.
+L. 103–296][/us/pl/103/296], § 316(b)(2), amended subsec. (f) relating to access to employer identification numbers for purposes of Food Stamp Act of 1977 by substituting, in par.
 (3), “pursuant to this subsection by the Secretary of Agriculture or the head of any agency or instrumentality with which information is shared pursuant to paragraph (2)” for “by the Secretary of Agriculture pursuant to this subsection” and “employer identification numbers shall disclose” for “social security account numbers shall disclose”.

     Subsec. (f)(4).
 [Pub.
-L. 103–296, § 316(b)(3)][/us/pl/103/296/s316/b/3], amended subsec. (f) relating to access to employer identification numbers for purposes of Food Stamp Act of 1977 by substituting, in par.
+L. 103–296][/us/pl/103/296], § 316(b)(3), amended subsec. (f) relating to access to employer identification numbers for purposes of Food Stamp Act of 1977 by substituting, in par.
 (4), “pursuant to this subsection by the Secretary of Agriculture or any agency or instrumentality with which information is shared pursuant to paragraph (2)” for “by the Secretary of Agriculture pursuant to this subsection”.

     1992—Subsec. (h).
 [Pub.
 L. 102–486][/us/pl/102/486] added subsec. (h).

     1990—Subsec. (e)(2).
 [Pub.
 L. 101–508][/us/pl/101/508] substituted “1 year” for “2 years”.

     Subsec. (f).
 [Pub.
-L. 101–624, § 2201(d)][/us/pl/101/624/s2201/d], added subsec. (f) relating to access to employer identification numbers for purposes of Federal Crop Insurance Act.
+L. 101–624][/us/pl/101/624], § 2201(d), added subsec. (f) relating to access to employer identification numbers for purposes of Federal Crop Insurance Act.

     [Pub.
-L. 101–624, § 1735(c)][/us/pl/101/624/s1735/c], added subsec. (f) relating to access to employer identification numbers for purposes of Food Stamp Act of 1977.
+L. 101–624][/us/pl/101/624], § 1735(c), added subsec. (f) relating to access to employer identification numbers for purposes of Food Stamp Act of 1977.

     1988—Subsec. (a).
 [Pub.
-L. 100–485, § 703(c)(3)][/us/pl/100/485/s703/c/3], substituted “or whose identifying number is required to be shown on a return of another person shall furnish” for “shall furnish”.
+L. 100–485][/us/pl/100/485], § 703(c)(3), substituted “or whose identifying number is required to be shown on a return of another person shall furnish” for “shall furnish”.

     Subsec. (e)(2).
 [Pub.
-L. 100–485, § 704(a)][/us/pl/100/485/s704/a], substituted “age of 2” for “age of 5”.
+L. 100–485][/us/pl/100/485], § 704(a), substituted “age of 2” for “age of 5”.

     1986—Subsec. (e).
 [Pub.
 L. 99–514][/us/pl/99/514] added subsec. (e).

     1976—Subsec. (a).
 [Pub.
 L. 94–455][/us/pl/94/455], §§ 1203(d), 1906(b)(13)(A), struck out in provisions preceding par.
 (1) “or his delegate” after “Secretary” and added par.
 (4).

     Subsec. (d).
 [Pub.
-L. 94–455, § 1211(c)][/us/pl/94/455/s1211/c], added subsec. (d).
+L. 94–455][/us/pl/94/455], § 1211(c), added subsec. (d).

  __Effective Date of 2015 Amendment__

 [Pub.
 L. 114–113, div.
-Q, title II, § 203(f)][/us/pl/114/113/s203/f], Dec.
+Q, title II][/us/pl/114/113/dQ/tII], § 203(f), Dec.
 18, 2015, [129 Stat.
 3081][/us/stat/129/3081], provided that:

 > “The amendments made by this section \[amending this section and section 6213 of this section\] shall apply to applications for individual taxpayer identification numbers made after the date of the enactment of this Act \[Dec.
 18, 2015\].”